wesvane1/SoftwarePortfolio/W02/README.md

 This is a simple reminder software, it will save reminders to a file, and remember them when you reload the program.
 I understand that there are many other softwares

-Purpose: I wanted a way to stay organized in my classes, it is also a way to remain proficient in C#
+Purpose: I wanted a way to stay organized with my classes and job, it is also a way to remain proficient in C#

 [Software Demo Video](https://youtu.be/HMHRF_4cZ4g)